pizzalover125/spaces/README.md

 ## License

-This project is part of HackClub and follows HackClub's licensing terms.
+This project is part of Hack Club and follows Hack Club's licensing terms.